 New website collects public comments regarding MIOSHA proposal

-The administration said in its official filing with the state’s Office of Administrative Hearings and Rules that indefinite regulations are needed because “Michigan’s experience with COVID-19 demonstrates that the disease can spread rapidly without protective measures in place.”
-Under the proposal, employers would still have to adhere to many directives like requiring employees to wear masks at all times, enforcing social distancing parameters and creating policies prohibiting in-person work to the extent that work can feasibly be completed remotely, among others.
+MIOSHA stated indefinite regulations are needed because “Michigan’s experience with COVID-19 demonstrates that the disease can spread rapidly without protective measures in place” in its official filing with the state’s Office of Administrative Hearings and Rules.
+Under the proposal, employers would still have to adhere to many directives like requiring employees to wear masks at all times, enforce social distancing parameters and create policies prohibiting in-person work to the extent that work can feasibly be completed remotely, among others.

 As part of the proposed rules, MIOSHA could keep these directives in force after emergency orders have been rescinded.

 All public comments must be submitted to the website by 5 p.m. on May 26, the day that MIOSHA will hold its public hearing.